 - 1. Take immediate action to move the person from a harmful situation or to otherwise protect from harm. - 2.
 Provide prompt staff intervention when knowledge of harm, or the potential for harm, occurs. - 3.
 Provide immediate medical assessment and/or treatment for a person receiving self-directed services if needed following an incident. - 4.
 Any injury(s) suspected to be caused by abuse or neglect must be immediately examined by a medical professional and classified as an allegation of abuse or neglect for reporting purposes and reported to APS. - 5.
 The person, family, legal representative, and staff must participate and cooperate with the person conducting the investigation. - 6.
 Ensure that all self-direct staff are trained on DDP's DMS for recognizing incidents, notification procedures, and the completion of an IR. - 7.
-Ensure Incident Reports are entered into the DMS within 24 hours of the incident occurring

-- 8. Submit IRs on all incidents where required by this manual.
-The TCM will assist the self-direct employer with submitting IRs when requested. - 9.
+Submit Irs on all incidents where required by this manual.
+The TCM will assist the self-direct employer with submitting Irs when requested. - 8.
 Investigate all critical incidents.
 The QIS will investigate all critical incidents in conjunction with the employer and will be available through the regional office to provide technical assistance if requested by the person, legal representative, or the family who are self-directing their services.